saguileran/Simulation-Protocol/readme.md

 ## Class

 The code is written with object oriented programming but is not optimized.
-The class name is LatticeBoltzmann and has four vectors associate: velocity (V), weight (W), density function (F), and new density function (Fnew).
+The class name is LatticeBoltzmann and has four vectors associated: velocity (V), weight (W), density function (F), and new density function (Fnew).
 Moreover some auxiliar functions are defined as well as LBM main functions and data exportation.
 ```c++
 class LatticeBoltzmann
 {